Utopia Falls

-Utopia Falls is a Canadian TV series that combines science fiction with hip hop.
+Utopia Falls is a Canadian science fiction television series.
 Created by R.T.
 Thorne with Joseph Mallozzi as showrunner, the show premiered on the streaming service Hulu on February 14, 2020.

 Plot

 In the distant future, a colony of humans live in a city called New Babyl under a dome to protect them from the aftermath of a great war that killed all other life on Earth.
 The city is divided into four sectors—Progress, Industry, Nature, and Reform—and is ruled over by a governing authority known as the Tribunal.

 A yearly performing arts contest called the Exemplar is held for teens who have turned 16.
 While competing, a group of the competitors discover an ancient archive hidden in the forest on the outskirts of New Babyl filled with forbidden historical, cultural and musical relics which forces them to question everything they have been taught.

 Each sector in New Babyl has a distinctive coloured uniform that is a type of jumpsuit/overall.
 Progress citizens wear blue, Nature citizens wear green, Industry citizens wear Orange, and Reform citizens wear grey.